miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 #### The Power of Small Victories

-Sometimes correlation does mean causation -- numbers being small as they were.
+Sometimes correlation does mean causation.
+The numbers may be small, but no matter.
-But no matter.
 If you can levitate a rock, you can levitate an X-Wing out of the swamps of Dagobah.
+Do or do not.
+There is no try.

 #### Rejecting Artificial Traffic

 So yes, I still had it.
 Problem is, I didn't want it -- at least not this cheap test-traffic I was generating with not-my-audience.
+I justified it because with a blog site, you can pretty much ramble on any topic.
+But no. 2-years into ChatGPT is long enough.
+I've had a sample.
+I have good data and make some big sweeping directional adjustments.

 That was around this time last year.
+But after causing a little traffic pop, could I pull back content, adjust topical focus and still cause the gradual traffic-building snowball effect?
 So I pulled back, shifted topics and caused another little traffic spike, but *I didn't want that traffic either!*

+So, I constricted my vanity site back down to 1-page and thought.
+What's going on here?
+What's this site about?
+What am I about?
+What can I pour my passion into every day that helps me, adds to my economic value and feeds my soul?

 ### The ChatGPT Revolution and SEO Ethics

 What as going on was that as of ChatGPT's release on November of 2022, Sci-Fi had caught up with reality.
+This is heady stuff when you grew up with the Atari 2600, the first massively popular digital computer in people's homes.
+When you grew up reading comic books and Asimov's *I, Robot* and *Foundation* series.

 We were talking with AIs now and could take on endeavors that were previously excessively challenging, but now no problem.
+We in the information economy were suddenly enabled to hit above our weight class and tackle projects that were previously unachievable.

-Doorway-page generator spam cannons that already existed in my industry became infinite-spam doorway page generators, and as appealing as the thought may be, NO!
-Just no. I may be an SEO, but I have something like personal integrity as an artist.
+In the field of SEO?
+The writing was on the wall -- or perhaps more accurately the AI-generated writing was all over WordPress automation sites.
+Doorway-page generator spam cannons which already existed in SEO became infinite-spam doorway page generators!
+Ugh, gag!
+As appealing as the traffic-grab that I knew this made possible may be -- still, just NO!
+I may be an SEO, but I have something like personal integrity as something like an artist.

 #### Finding My True Direction